mohit1997/DZip/README.md

 ### Additional Comments

-The compression/decompression speed is approximately 5hrs/MB due to the limitation of [keras platform](https://keras.io/getting-started/faq/).
-The proposed compressor uses Neural Networks to model the sequence, hence requires GPUs for training and inference.
-However, some of the operations are non deterministic inherent to the the underlying platform.
-Hence, the training and inference is performed through a CPU on a single thread, making our method less practical for usage.
-In future, we expect to bypass these limitations, and improve the compression/decompression times significantly (10 minutes/MB).
+With the combined model (default setting of DZip), the compression/decompression speed is approximately 5 hours/MB due to the limitation of the [keras platform](https://keras.io/getting-started/faq/).
+The proposed compressor uses neural networks to model the sequence, and hence requires GPUs for training and inference.
+However, some of the operations are inherently non deterministic due to the underlying platform.
+Hence, the training and inference of the combined model is performed with CPU on a single thread, making DZip less practical for usage.
+In the future, we expect to bypass these limitations, and improve the compression/decompression speed significantly (10 minutes/MB).